Everyone’s always looking to save money on their utility bills, but it turns out there’s a way to lower energy use, even when you're not even home.

 The secret is your thermostat.
-By using automatic schedules, you can tailor the temperature to your needs.
-You can create a number of automated temperature settings for when you’re home, away or even when you’re sleeping.
+By learning more about its special features and settings, you can help the thermostat plan for your preferred temperatures.
+That means you can have different temperature settings for when you’re at home, away or even when you’re asleep.

-If you're willing to make these adjustments, you can enjoy comfy temperatures while also keeping more of your money.
-Here are some ways your thermostat can save you money in the summer:
+If you're willing to make these adjustments, you have more time to enjoy pleasant temperatures while also keeping more of your money.
+Take a look at a few ways your thermostat doesn't have to use up all your summer spending money:

 While at Home

-Whenever you're at home, you want comfortable temperatures.
-That’s why it’s best to set your thermostat lower in the summer while you are in the house to appreciate the cool air.
+Whenever you're at home, you want to enjoy a comfortable temperature.
+It's only natural to want your thermostat lower in the summer if you're indoors to make the most of the cool air.

-But the ideal temperature for when you're in your home during the summer is usually between 78 and 80 degrees Fahrenheit.
-With this adjustment, you'll avoid the worst of summer while still keeping your energy bills low.
+But the ideal temperature for the summer is actually around 78 and 80 degrees Fahrenheit.
+This way, you'll avoid the worst of summer while still keeping your energy bills low.

 While Away

-When it comes to setting the temperature for when you are out of the house in summer, the majority of homeowners will set the thermostat higher than you would if you were in the house.
+When it comes to setting the temperature for when you are out of the house in summer, it's extremely common to move the thermostat higher than you would if you were in the house.

-Depending on the local climate or your home's location, you can set the thermostat to temperatures as high as 88 degrees while no one is home before lowering it back to the sweet spot of 78-80 degrees after you return.
-This way, your air conditioning unit won’t be working overtime to cool an empty house.
+If your home is in a shady spot in a cooler climate, you can set the temperature as high as 88 degrees while no one is home before lowering it back to the sweet spot of 78-80 degrees when you or a family member return.
+This way, your air conditioning unit won’t be working overtime to keep an empty house cool.

 While Asleep